Donders-Institute/staff-scientists/docs/FAQ/MEG/camera_artifact.rst

 What to do with the 20 Hz + harmonics artifact in the MEG?
 **********************************************************

 Since its introduction in 2018, there is an artifact in the MEG signals, caused by the light camera in the MSR.
-Data that has been collected between early July 2018 and <some-date-in-the-future-once-it-is resolved> is most likely affected.
+Data that has been collected between early July 2018 and <some-date-in-the-future-once-it-is-resolved-unless-you-switch-off-the-camera> is most likely affected.

 What's wrong?
 =============